rgavinc/td-vs/README.md

 - unit death animations
 - ghost tower icon
 - determine what activity both players will experience during fight
+- come up with name for the game

 ## Things to do post alpha:
 - allow vs 2 human players